mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

   - [ ] video_frame.py
 - [ ] Clean up the python code (I think some methods are unused and some methods can do with refractoring.)
 - [ ] Investigate different model achitectures for the A3C in order to increase performance
-- [ ] Detailed instructions for install
-- [ ] Detailed instructions for use
-- [ ] Detailed instructions for further development
-- [x] [Kallah] Decrease the latency in torcs (we implemented a latency on sending the images, dont remember why)
 - [ ] Make the server into a class for more readable code
 - [ ] Make the pre-processing into a class for more readable code
-- [ ] [Kallah] Remove default torcs files from the folder directory //(I've started this, but its harder than one would think, file x and y may have the same content but different dates etc, and so the python script I wrote to automatically get rid of anything that was unedited from the default torcs directory was not good enough as it does not ignore that kind of stuff)
 - [ ] Perhaps change to this implementation of A3C: https://github.com/awjuliani/DeepRL-Agents/blob/master/A3C-Doom.ipynb
 - [ ] Change to regression rather than classification for steering, maybe add accel too. (should be controlled by .ini param)
-- [x] [Kallah] Allow for change of gears, clutch and brakes and add option to ini parameter
 - [ ] Allow for change of gears, clutch and brakes to be controlled by A3C, on/off by parameters
-- [x] [Kallah] Solve memory issue in torcs exporter class.
-SOLUTION: memory leak due to bad memalloc() with non-sane free() methodology.
-- [ ] [Kallah] Allow for multiple torcs clients running by having a port number file increment, I.E. client 1 reads port 200, writes port 201 which the next client uses and so on.
-- [ ] look into restart memory leak which is apparently inherrent to TORCS itself. each reload uses approx 100-200mb of ram
 - [ ] make the pre-processing image into a boolean image.
 This could help the model avoid local optima, would be similar to semantic segmentation as seen in https://arxiv.org/pdf/1801.05299.pdf, however without the sementics as onyl the road is maintained in the image fed to the model.

-- [x] [Kallah] change the driver instructions to be a ini file rather than a csv file for more readable code, avoid duplicate code and to make the driver instructions more readable.
-- [x] [Kallah] rename the resize_img function in the exporter class to reshape_img, as it reshapes, it does not resize.
-- [x] [Kallah] find and get rid of unused methods in the exporter class.
+### Other
+- [ ] Detailed instructions for install
+- [ ] Detailed instructions for use
+- [ ] Detailed instructions for further development

 ## Installation
 To set up and run the project use the files inside the 'build' folder.
 More instructions can be found there as well.